supah0t/ricknmorty/README.md

 - react-dnd: drag and drop functionality
 - eslint: linter

-## Incomplete tasks
-- electron (unfamiliar with the framework, couldn't make it work within timeframe)

 ## Improvements
 - Error handling in case of data issues
-- Better css code design (propably using a preprocessor) e.g variables for commonly used colors
+- Tailwind css
 - Better overall style with more attention to detail
 - Mobile responsiveness (app doesn't show properly bellow 1500px width)
+- Unit tests
+- Better error indicators and info messages for the user